8 Musts for Crafting the Perfect Resume

 Unfortunately, a resume is not one-size-fits-all (lazy me is groaning as we speak.)
 A resume should ebb and flow depending on the position.
 The most relevant experience should land up top, and delete the stuff that doesn’t apply.

 Have some more resume questions?
-Send them our way on Twitter: @victori_media
+Send them my way on Twitter: @victori_media